-I love a great piece painted furniture with the perfect distressed finish.
+I love a great piece of painted furniture with a perfect heavily distressed finish to it.
 I love the texture, the character, and the fact that you really don’t have to worry about messing up a piece of furniture that is supposed to look roughed up anyway.

 This dresser makeover has been more than three years in the making.
 Not because it was such a difficult, time-consuming project.

 I was given this dresser three years ago and I just fell in love with its cute little shape and immediately got to work transforming it.

 But then I wasn’t sure exactly what I wanted to do with it and I quickly became sidetracked by a million other projects.

 Well, three years later I was in need of a dresser for the Griffinator’s big boy room and this lovely little dresser was still hanging out in the basement, untouched for the past three years.

-Three years ago I was in a paint all the things phase.
+Three years ago I was in the paint all the things phase.
 But when I looked at this dresser with fresh eyes, I started to really love the tone of the wood.